Harness the Combinatoric Power of Command-Line Tools and Utilities

 Published January 23, 2019

-Use the mkdir command and brace expansion to create a complex directory structure in a single command.
+Use the mkdir command with the -p flag and brace expansion to build a full project directory structure in a single command.

 Published January 21, 2019